Generating magnon Bell states via parity measurement: Introduction

 In this work, we transform two magnon modes from separable states to entangled states via effective parity measurement.
-In our system, two yttrium-iron-garnet (YIG) spheres (macroscopic spin systems) and a $V$-type three-level atom are placed in a common two-mode cavity.
-Each cavity mode interacts individually with one magnon mode and one of the atomic transitions, that builds up the effective coupling between magnons and atom in the dispersive regime.
-Repeatedly projecting the ancillary atom onto its ground state induces parity measurement on the magnon modes.
+In our system, two yttrium-iron-garnet (YIG) spheres (macroscopic spin systems) and a $V$-type qutrit are placed in a common two-mode cavity.
+Each cavity mode interacts individually with one magnon mode and one of the qutrit transitions, that builds up the effective coupling between magnons and the qutrit in the dispersive regime.
+Repeatedly projecting the ancillary qutrit onto its ground state induces parity measurement on the magnon modes.
 If the initial state of the magnon modes has a nonvanishing population in the subspace with a desired parity, then the induced parity measurement can create a magnon Bell state.
-Our scheme demonstrates robustness against decoherence in preparing and stabilizing the Bell state with a high fidelity.
+Our scheme demonstrates robustness against measurement noise and environmental decoherence in preparing and stabilizing the Bell state with a high fidelity.
 Also it can be optimized to be a single-shot version adapting to a limited lifetime of the magnons.

 The rest of this paper is structured as follows.
 In Sec.~\ref{Sec:Model} A, we briefly recall the mechanism about preparing a qubit Bell state by parity measurement.
-And in Sec.~\ref{Sec:Model} B, we provide a detailed derivation about the indirect couplings between the magnons and the ancillary atom mediated by cavity modes.
+And in Sec.~\ref{Sec:Model} B, we provide a detailed derivation about the indirect couplings between the magnons and the ancillary qutrit mediated by cavity modes.
 Then an effective parity-measurement operator is constructed on the magnon modes.
 In Sec.~\ref{Sec:BellState} A and Sec.~\ref{Sec:BellState} B, a magnon Bell state is generated from a separable superposed state and a separable coherent state, respectively.
 In Sec.~\ref{Sec:SingleShot}, we present a single-shot measurement scheme.
 Finally, we summarize the whole paper in Sec.~\ref{Sec:Conclusion}.